acabrerafondeur/Dice-Game/README.md

 The Dice Game is a simple web-based game where two dice are rolled, and random numbers are generated for each die.
 The game provides a fun and interactive way to simulate rolling dice.
 I made this game when I was in College in one of my programming classes.

+## Demo

+A live demo of the Dice Game can be found https://codepen.io/amcodes/full/RwqjzVQf.

 ## Features

 - Click the "Roll Dice" button to start the game.